gitasong/doctor-lookup/README.md

 ## Prerequisite Installations

+* *API Key*
+* For this project, you'll need to sign up for an API key from BetterDoctor.com.
+  * Visit the BetterDoctor API site at https://developer.betterdoctor.com and click “Get a free API key”.
+  * Fill out the form, listing Epicodus as the Organization/Company Name.
+  * Your API key should be listed on the front page (ex: “a2c356ibgh44…..”) or under My Account > Applications.
+Save this for the setup and installation, below.

+* *Text Editor*
+* You'll also need a pure text editor.
+You may use TextEdit on a Mac or Notepad on Windows, your favorite text editor such as Sublime, Brackets, or TextWrangler, or you may download a text editor (we recommend Atom: https://atom.io).
+Don't use Microsoft Word or other word processing software, as they insert invisible characters that can cause problems in software development.

 * *Node.js using Homebrew*
   * *Mac:*
     * To install Node.js, you'll need Homebrew.
 If you do not have Homebrew installed, you may install it using the following commands: